XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 - Anyone can buy/sell EUR.ACME on Ripple.
 If ACME issues multiple currencies on Ripple, a separate trust line is necessary for each.
     - This includes XRP Ledger users who do not have an account in ACME Exchange's systems.
 To withdraw the funds successfully from ACME, users still have to register with ACME.
-    - Optionally, ACME uses the [Authorized Accounts](#authorized-accounts) feature to limit who can hold EUR.ACME in the XRP Ledger.
+    - Optionally, ACME uses the [Authorized Trust Lines](#authorized-trust-lines) feature to limit who can hold EUR.ACME in the XRP Ledger.
     - If ACME determines that a customer has acted in bad faith, ACME can [Freeze](#freeze) that user's accounting relationships to ACME in the XRP Ledger, so that the user can no longer trade in the gateway's issuances.
 - XRP Ledger users trading and sending EUR.ACME to one another requires no intervention by ACME.
 - All exchanges and balances in the XRP Ledger are publicly viewable.